-In an age where users are harder to please and competition is fiercer than ever, the ability to launch a product quickly is no longer a significant advantage.
+In an age where users are harder to please and competition is fiercer than ever, the ability to launch a product quickly is no longer a significant competitive advantage.

 Today, what truly sets a product apart is its User Experience (UX).
 Outstanding experiences are rarely crafted spontaneously.
 What you need is a well-crafted UX strategy; it's a necessity for businesses aiming to stand out.
 In this article, we’ll talk about how we can do that.